 Buying a baguette at a boulangerie is also a chance to experience the art of French baking and the unique atmosphere of a French bakery.
 You can observe the skilled bakers at work, enjoy the aroma of freshly baked bread, and interact with the friendly staff who take pride in their craft.

 French croissants are buttery, flakey, melt-in-your-mouth goodness.
 Pick up at least one croissant every morning during your time in France!
+There are also other varieties like croissant aux amandes and pain au chocolat which you can try!

 The croissant is a staple of French cuisine and has a long and interesting history in France.
 The exact origin of the croissant is not entirely clear, but it is believed to have been inspired by the Austrian kipferl, a crescent-shaped pastry that was brought to France by Marie Antoinette in the late 18th century.